PierreBoccard/PierreBoccard.github.io/about.md

 <p> My name is Pierre Boccard, I am a master student in astrophysics at the Swiss Federal Institute of Technology (EPFL) in Lausanne.
 I am currently working full time on a project with Prof. Courbin at EPFL.
 The project focuses on gravitational lensing using N-body hydrodinamical simulations from the IluustrisTNG project. </p>

 <p> I was born and raised in France.
 I moved to Switzerland after graduating high scool in France and received my B.S. degree in physics at EPFL in 2021.
 In my spare time, I love doing photography and playing music.
-I'am also very into sport and is currently training for a half-marathon.</p>
+I'am also very into sport and currently training for a half-marathon.</p>

 My GitHub is [PierreBoccard](https://github.com/PierreBoccard).